Dov Hoz: Biography

 Born in Orsha, Russian Empire, in 1894, Hoz immigrated to Ottoman Palestine as a child along with his family in 1906.
 Beginning in 1909, he was part of the group that organized guarding activity of the city of Tel-Aviv.
 The group included Shaul Meirov-Avigur, Eliyahu Golomb and Moshe Sharett.
 During World War I, Hoz volunteered for service in the Turkish army and was sentenced to death for continuing activities to secure the Jewish settlement of Palestine.
 He escaped death by fleeing to the south of Palestine which had just been conquered by the British.

 Hoz was one of the organizers of the Jewish Legion.
 From 1920 to 1930, he was a member of the central Haganah committee.
 From 1931 to 1940, he was a member of the national Haganah command center.
 He went on to become one of the heads of the labor movement and a founding member of the socialist Ahdut HaAvoda party.
 In 1935 he was appointed vice-mayor of Tel-Aviv, and later head of the state department of the Histadrut (Labor Federation).

 Hoz died in a car accident in December 1940.
 He was on his way to an Aviron board meeting.
 He was traveling with his wife Rivka (sister of Moshe Sharett, who later became Israel's second prime minister) and his daughter Tirza.
 Also in the car were his sister-in-law Tzvia Sharett and Aviron co-founder Yitzhak Ben-Ya'akov.
-They all lost their lives in the fatal accident.
+All five people were killed in the accident.